bibekbee/C_passManager/README.md

 # C_passManager
-Simple lightweight password manager application completely written in c It encrypts the passwords with a shift cipher.
+Simple lightweight password manager application completely written in c.
+It encrypts the passwords with a shift cipher.
-You can Add, Update, and Search for credentials with this Application
+You can Add, Update, and Search for credentials with this Application.

 Interface:
 Software --